Doggo 108

 Too many were recruited

-If 10% or more of your team is hired by a managed team during the weekend hire window, the Jenga team collapses — even if the remaining players all completed the challenge.
+If 10% or more of your team is hired by a managed team during the weekend hire window, the Dognami team collapses — even if the remaining players all completed the challenge.

 When a team collapses, every member returns to the solo pool and starts fresh the following week.
 Points are kept; the team is gone.